ScrudBeans

 Auto Increment

-You can auto-increment long IDs (i.e. javax.persistence.GenerationType.AUTO
+You can auto-increment long IDs (i.e. javax.persistence.GenerationType.AUTO) you can extend AbstractAutoGeneratedLongIdPersistableModel:

 @Entity